 Treasury Operations continues to strategically focus on restoring the health of the building envelope (shell) and to correct the deteriorating building structure and infrastructure.
-Components of the MT building that have been repaired, replaced, or funded include new roofs (2019/2021 account) and repairs to 40 percent of the windows (2015/2017 account).
-The FBB components that have been repaired, replaced, or funded/planned include new roofs (2017/2019 account), domestic water line (2020/2022 account), and replacement of all windows (2009/2011 account).
-Funding and completion of these exterior items represent significant progress towards preserving the two buildings, maintaining a safe and healthy workplace, and reducing damage to the interior plaster and paint.
 The contract for the first phase (west façade) of the MT exterior restoration project was awarded late in FY 2021 and completed during FY 2022.
 Exterior work will continue in the spring of 2023 on the south façade which was awarded in FY 2022.

-The FY 2021 contract award of the expanded Facility Condition Assessment (FCA) provided an update to and validation of the immediate repair needs of the MT and FBB.
+The FY 2021 contract award of the expanded Facility Condition Assessment (FCA) provided an update to, and validation of, the immediate repair needs of MT and FBB.
 Work on the expanded FCA began in December 2021 and is now complete.
 This assessment was conducted to identify long-term capital expenses based on the expected useful life of building systems and components.
-The FCA also provides data to and assists in the modernization of Treasury facilities to improve energy efficiency and environmental sustainability.
 Treasury Operations has enlisted non-reimbursable staffing resources on developmental details to identify ways to improve Treasury's sustainability and decrease Treasury's carbon footprint, and the FCA will be invaluable in establishing a baseline from which Treasury can identify areas where sustainability or energy efficiency can be improved (e.g., legacy mechanical systems, more efficient building envelope) consistent with strategic objective 4.4.